aws-observability/terraform-aws-observability-accelerator/README.md

 * Configures the Amazon Managed Service for Prometheus workspace as a datasource in the Amazon Managed Grafana workspace
 * Creates an Observability folder within the Amazon Managed Grafana workspace(specified in the terraform variable file) and deploys 25 grafana dashboards which visually displays the metrics collected by Amazon Managed Service for Prometheus

-## Submodules

-The root module calls into several submodules which provides support for deploying and integrating a number of external AWS services that can be used in concert with Amazon EKS.
-This includes Amazon Managed Prometheus, AWS OpenTelemetry Operator etc..,

 ## Motivation